 News about the Toyota SoCal Wild Buffalo Relay presented by Puakea Designs hit the California paddling community with raised eye-brows and plenty of excitement.
 But with it came tons of questions about details, logistics and costs.
 Cali Paddler wanted to get the answers to as many questions as we could.
 We reached out to folks with what they wanted to know.
 So Hopefully anyone on the fence is able to get their questions answered below and can join in the fun.
-Thank you to Maddie Spoto from Puakea Designs for taking the time to answer everything we could throw her way!
+Thank you to Maddie Spoto and Kelly Schwartz from Puakea Designs for taking the time to answer everything we could throw their way!

 Is it too late to register?

 No!
 In 2019, the registration will close March 1st.
 We will not be taking any additional registrations during the event (March 29-31st).
 You can pay online or in person at check-ins Friday and Saturday.
 We will not have paddler check-in on race day. *If you plan to arrive morning of the race there will be no race check-in.
 Make sure your partner(s) or another paddler checks in for you prior to race morning.
 Must be paid prior to race day, no payments will be taken the morning of.
 Sign up here.

 When you register you will receive an email with more info on things like accommodations and escort boats.
 Included in registration is a jam packed weekend starting Friday, March 29th and ending with race day on Sunday, March 31st, 2019.
 These 3 days include:

 - keynote speakers and clinics with top educators in our community

 Maggie and Michelle of Paddle California, April Zilg, John Puakea.

 - International panel Saturday afternoon (Tupuria King, Leanne Stanley, Danny Ching and Kriszta Fazekas)

 - and last but not least, a killer after party with food, vendors and music.